awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/asg-in-vpc.md

 # Launching Auto Scaling Instances in a VPC<a name="asg-in-vpc"></a>

-Amazon Virtual Private Cloud \(Amazon VPC\) enables you to define a virtual networking environment in a private, isolated section of the AWS cloud\.
+Amazon Virtual Private Cloud \(Amazon VPC\) enables you to define a virtual networking environment in a private, isolated section of the AWS Cloud\.
 You have complete control over your virtual networking environment\.
-For more information, see the *[Amazon VPC User Guide](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/)*\.
+For more information, see the *[Amazon VPC User Guide](https://docs.aws.amazon.com/vpc/latest/userguide/)*\.

 Within a virtual private cloud \(VPC\), you can launch AWS resources such as an Auto Scaling group\.
 An Auto Scaling group in a VPC works essentially the same way as it does on Amazon EC2 and supports the same set of features\.

 A subnet in Amazon VPC is a subdivision within an Availability Zone defined by a segment of the IP address range of the VPC\.
 Using subnets, you can group your instances based on your security and operational needs\.
 A subnet resides entirely within the Availability Zone it was created in\.
 You launch Auto Scaling instances within the subnets\.

-To enable communication between the Internet and the instances in your subnets, you must create an Internet gateway and attach it to your VPC\.
-An Internet gateway enables your resources within the subnets to connect to the Internet through the Amazon EC2 network edge\.
-If a subnet's traffic is routed to an Internet gateway, the subnet is known as a *public* subnet\.
-If a subnet's traffic is not routed to an Internet gateway, the subnet is known as a *private* subnet\.
-Use a public subnet for resources that must be connected to the Internet, and a private subnet for resources that need not be connected to the Internet\.
+To enable communication between the internet and the instances in your subnets, you must create an internet gateway and attach it to your VPC\.
+An internet gateway enables your resources within the subnets to connect to the internet through the Amazon EC2 network edge\.
+If a subnet's traffic is routed to an internet gateway, the subnet is known as a *public* subnet\.
+If a subnet's traffic is not routed to an internet gateway, the subnet is known as a *private* subnet\.
+Use a public subnet for resources that must be connected to the internet, and a private subnet for resources that need not be connected to the internet\.

 **Prerequisites**
 Before you can launch your Auto Scaling instances in a VPC, you must first create your VPC environment\.
 After you create your VPC and subnets, you launch Auto Scaling instances within the subnets\.
 The easiest way to create a VPC with one public subnet is to use the VPC wizard\.
-For more information, see the [Amazon VPC Getting Started Guide](http://docs.aws.amazon.com/AmazonVPC/latest/GettingStartedGuide/)\.
+For more information, see the [Amazon VPC Getting Started Guide](https://docs.aws.amazon.com/AmazonVPC/latest/GettingStartedGuide/)\.

 **Topics**
 + [Default VPC](#as-defaultVPC)